AH-PERRY-O/TrollLoginMaster/README.md

   - Typing "again later" displays the smart brain meme.
 -Typing "flappy@gmail.com" will lead you to a buggy version of flappy bird
 - Simple and clean HTML, CSS, and JavaScript setup.
+## New
+-You can now register an acount(It is not a real account, it just looks real)

 ## Usage
 1. Clone the repository: